 Figure 4.3.
 Project Facets Wizard

 Here part of the listed facets are those which are provided by WTP.
 Some of them are added by JBoss Tools.
 They are:

 - BIRT Charting Runtime Component

 - BIRT Reporting Runtime Component

+- CDI (Contexts and Dependency Injection)

+- CXF 2.x Web Services

+- JAX-RS (REST Web Services)

-- JBoss ESB
+- JAXB

 - JBoss Portlets

-- · JBoss Web Services
+- JBoss Web Services Core

+- JPA

 - Seam

 On this wizard page you can enable or disable any facet as well as change its version.
 What you should note here is that some facets or facets versions may conflict with each other.
-In case of incompatibility you will be notified in the combo box underneath.
+In case of incompatibility you will be notified in the combobox underneath.